Jun Yamamoto

 Department of Network and Data Science, Central European University

-I am a PhD candidate in the Department of Network and Data Science at Central European University in Vienna, Austria.
-My research interests lie in the statistical physics of complex networks.
+I am a PhD candidate in Network Science in the Department of Network and Data Science at Central European University in Vienna.
+My research develops analytical and numerical methods for complex networks whose effective structure is shaped not only by adjacency, but also by physical node volumes, spatial embedding, and multiscale organization.

 ※日本語のプロファイルはこちらを参照して下さい.